-The Cantor, in consultation with the Rabbi, determines the date of your child's celebration.
+The Cantor determines the date of your child's celebration.
 According to the Talmud, a boy becomes a Bar Mitzvah at thirteen years and one day, a girl a Bat Mitzvah at twelve years and one day.
 The date is calculated on the Hebrew calendar from the date of birth.
 Since Temple Aliyah is an egalitarian congregation, dates are generally set for age thirteen for both boys and girls.
 Dates are usually assigned during the student's fourth grade year.